 Age spots are more common in those with pale skin, but those with a darker skin pigment can also develop age spots, as well.

 Once you do begin to develop some unsightly age spots, you can start treatment to reduce their appearance.

 The best way to treat age spots is prevention, which includes wearing sunscreen whenever you are in the sun, avoiding tanning beds, and other excess exposure to UV rays.
 If you already have developed age spots, then you can treat them with a skin-lightening cream.

-When choosing skin-lightening creams, avoid dangerous and potentially toxic ingredients such as kojic acid and hydroquinone.
-Instead, choose all-natural ingredients, such as licorice root extract and vitamin C, which will not only lighten the skin but also keep it healthy.
+Avoid dangerous and potentially toxic ingredients such as kojic acid and hydroquinone when choosing skin-lightening creams.
+Instead, choose all-natural ingredients, such as licorice root extract and vitamin C, which will lighten the skin and keep it healthy.

 If the age spots do not respond to treatment, then you can discuss more invasive procedures, such as laser therapy or dermabrasion, with your doctor.